Abhaypru/SpiralMap/docs/models_available.rst

 Hou_Han_2014
 -------------

-This class is built upon the polynomial-logarithmic formulation introduced by `Hou et al. 2014 <https://ui.adsabs.harvard.edu/abs/2014A%26A...569A.125H/abstract>_`.
+This class is built upon the polynomial-logarithmic formulation introduced by `Hou et al. 2014 <https://ui.adsabs.harvard.edu/abs/2014A%26A...569A.125H/abstract>`_.
 Its flexible parameterization allows for a detailed reconstruction of the spiral structure, making it particularly useful for studies of Galactic dynamics and morphology.
-The resulting plots are consistent with the visualizations presented in \cite{Hou_Han_2014}.
+The resulting plots are consistent with the visualizations presented in `Hou et al. 2014 <https://ui.adsabs.harvard.edu/abs/2014A%26A...569A.125H/abstract>`_.